cmac-duke/physical-computing/_docs/schedule/intro-to-git.md

 <img src="{{ "/images/git/new-commit.png" | prepend: site.baseurl }}{{ img }}" alt="">

-Next we'll run `git push`  to "push" the new changes to our repositor.
+Next we'll run `git push`  to "push" the new changes to our repository.
 Again the output should look like this

 <img src="{{ "/images/git/push-new.png" | prepend: site.baseurl }}{{ img }}" alt="">